jagrvargen/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 9. Prints all single digit numbers, separated by a comma and blank space, using putchar

 10. Print Comb2 - Prints the numbers 00 to 99 with commas and spaces in between and a newline at the end.

+11. Print Comb3 - Prints all possible combinations of two digits with no repeats.